hypertrace/hypertrace-view-generator/README.md

 This repo provides two jobs: *1) Hypertrace view creator job 2) Hypertrace view generator job*

 Hypertrace view creator:
-It is a bootstrap job that creates require views in pinot like spanEventView, backendEntityView, etc -
+It is a bootstrap job that creates required views in pinot like spanEventView, backendEntityView, etc -

 Hypertrace view generator:
 It is a streaming job that materializes enriched traces into pinot views